necst/QUEKUF/README.md

 source /xilinx/software/Vitis/<Vitis_Version>/settings64.sh
 ```

-We provide a script to reproduce the results for the RAW24 paper.
+We provide a script to reproduce the results for the TRETS paper.
 To run such script execute the following commands:
 ```
 cd Scripts
 python3 runTests.py